 White Chocolate Dipped Smores on a Stick

 I needed to come up with something to make for our neighborhood association’s fall bake sale and racked my brain long and hard.
 I was told to make Rice Krispie treats because they sell well and are well received.
-That seemed too easy but I did make them because I said I would.

 I made up a batch using the traditional recipe off the Rice Krispie box and added plenty of yellow and green, Green Bay Packer colored sprinkles and let them set up.